terryyin/lizard/README.rst

                         "./folder/*" exclude everything in the folder
                         recursively.
 Multiple patterns can be specified.
 Don't forget to add "" around the pattern.
+  --json                Generate JSON output as a transform of the default
+                        output
   -X, --xml             Generate XML in cppncss style instead of the tabular
                         output.
 Useful to generate report in Jenkins server -t WORKING_THREADS, --working_threads WORKING_THREADS